Discrete degree of symmetry of manifolds: Holomorphic finite group actions on Kaehler manifolds

 Now assume that for some natural number $m$ the group $\Aut X$ contains subgroups isomorphic to $\Gamma_{r,m}$ for arbitrary large values of $r$.
 Arguing as in the preceding subsection (applying the existence of the constant $C$ and using Lemma \ref{lemma:subgroup-isomorphic-to-Gamma-a-b}) we may conclude that $\Aut_{\ov{\omega}}X$ contains subgroups isomorphic to $\Gamma_{s,m}$ for arbitrary large values of $s$.
 This implies, by Theorem \ref{thm:Lie-groups}, that $\Aut_{\ov{\omega}}X$ contains a torus $T$ of satisfying $\dim T\geq m$.

-Now, if an $m$-dimensional torus $T$ acts effectively on an $n$ dimensional connected topological manifold $X$ then $m\leq n$, and if $m=n$ then $X$ is homeomorphic to a torus.
-This is probably well known, but since we did not find a reference with a proof, we sketch it here.
-For any nontrivial closed subgroup $K\leq T$ the fixed point set $X^K$ is closed and has empty interior (see \cite[Chap III, Theorem 9.5]{Bredon}).
-The set of closed subgroups of $T$ is countable and topological manifolds are Baire spaces, so $\bigcap_{\{e\}\neq K\leq T}X\setminus X^K\neq\emptyset$.
-Hence, there exists a point $x\in X$ whose stabilizer is trivial, so the map $f:T\ni t\mapsto t\cdot x\to X$ is continuous and injective.
-By the theorem of invariance of domain it follows that $\dim T\leq\dim X$ and that, if $\dim T=\dim X$, then $f$ is an open map.
-In that case, $f(T)$ is closed (because $T$ is compact) and open in $X$ and since $X$ is connected it follows that $f(T)=X$.
-Since $f$ is open and injective, it gives a homeomorphism $T\cong f(T)$, so we conclude that $T\cong X$.

-Finally, a Kaehler manifold homeomorphic to a torus is biholomorphic to a complex torus (see e.g. \cite[Theorem B]{BC} for a very nice exposition of a more general result), so the proof of Theorem \ref{thm:Kaehler} is now finished.
+By the principal orbit theorem (see e.g. \cite[Theorem (5.14)]{tD}), if an $m$-dimensional torus $T$ acts effectively on an $n$-dimensional connected topological manifold $X$ then $m\leq n$, and if $m=n$ then $X$ is homeomorphic to a torus.
+A Kaehler manifold homeomorphic to a torus is biholomorphic to a complex torus (see e.g. \cite[Theorem B]{BC} for a nice exposition of a more general result), so the proof of Theorem \ref{thm:Kaehler} is now finished.